 I’ve been like you before, I pay my fine whenever I get speeding tickets.
 But that was only before.
-Now, I RARELY (a.k.a. almost never) get fined for speeding.
-It’s because I know the right devices to use to avoid all the hassles of settling an expensive fine.
+Now, I RARELY (a.k.a. seldom) get fined for speeding.
+It’s because I know the best devices to use to avoid all the hassles of settling an expensive fine.

 So, the question is… While I enjoy my drives peacefully, do you still just want to continue paying for your speeding fines until your savings suffer?
 That’s a bit exaggerated, but you know what I mean.

 So I’ll save you from all the costs and hassle of all those fines with my list of the best laser jammers.
 You’ll find your most reliable driving companion in this list, and you can say goodbye to your huge speeding fines.
 (Note: Remember to research about your state’s rules on laser jammers before you use them)

 Finding the right laser jammer is usually a challenge since you can’t exactly test out the different products available.
 To save you time and money, we’ve decided to cover 4 of the best laser jammers of the year.

 We’re going to thoroughly review these best products, and we’ll also compare them to each other.
 By the end of this guide, you’ll be able to find a reliable laser jammer that’s in your price range.